 They used to wear button-down striped or plaid shirts or polo shirts.
 For bottoms, they used to select neutral pants with white socks and a pair of loafers for school or college.

-While on the weekend they used to select the casual dressing which included jeans with a button-down shirt or a striped t-shirt.
+While on the weekend they used to select the casual dressing which included jeans with a button-down shirt or a Black Tape short Neck T-shirt.

 Also check, “70s Outfit Ideas“

 The name has a description itself that what the look is about.
 Yes, you guess right.
 It is about a racer look.
 The 60s era has been popular for fashion.